 Imagine me taking my requests to God the Father through prayer and saying, “And you have to honor my requests, heavenly Father, because this is Russell talking.”
 If angels can be sarcastic, there would probably be one standing beside the Father’s heavenly throne saying, “Ooh, we’re so impressed.”
 I mean, think about it, there are times when I can’t even get my two boys to do what I ask them to do!
 That’s why I’d be well advised to do my praying in the authority of Jesus.
 You see, that kicks everything about my prayer into a much higher gear.
 Praying “in Jesus’ name” is as different from praying “in Russell’s name” as day and night.

 Someone asks, “But just how much authority does Jesus have?”
 I’ll answer that with a Bible verse.
 Matthew 28:18 reads:

-Well, you certainly can’t get any more authority than that, can you?
-Be sure to notice too that Christ’s authority covers not only the earth but also heaven.
-Remember, Christian, that heaven, God the Father’s throne, is where your prayers are headed.
+Well, you certainly can’t get any more authority than that.
+Be sure to notice also that Christ’s authority covers not only the earth but also heaven.
+Remember, Christian, that heaven — God the Father’s throne — is where your prayers are headed.
 Understanding this helps us dive a little deeper into the infinite depths of Hebrews 4:16, which says to Christians: